wfauriat/multiLang_BayesInf/README.md

-### Detailed install from git repo (to run locally both the Front-end web UI and the Back-end server)
+### Detailed install from git repo (to run locally both the front-end web UI and the back-end server)

 ``` bash
 gh repo clone wfauriat/multiLang_BayesInf   ## Clone the repo